Emanuel-dev720/CapstoneTask/README.md

 - Managed Git/GitHub version control for backend work, including resolving merge conflicts and maintaining clean controller/model structure.

 # Instructions
-- Clone the repository and open the solution in Visual Studio 2022.
+- Clone the repository and open the solution in Visual Studio.
 - Add your SQL Server connection string to appsettings.json (this file is empty by default).
 - Use this if you're on the default LocalDB setup: